📁 last Posts

 Nuance: When to Break the Rules

 Context is everything.
 If you’re tackling a lightning-fast 48-hour branding sprint, you probably don't need a full 04_EXPORTS_AND_HANDOFF/ directory with deep sub-folders.
-The goal is 'Scale-Appropriate Logic.'
+The goal is 'scale-appropriate logic.'
 Don't use a sledgehammer to crack a nut.
 For smaller projects, keep the 4-bucket structure but keep the contents lean and agile.

 Future Outlook